aya49/202105_sfu_cmpt_127/labs/02/README.md

 Click [here](./files/solution/p3.c) for the solution code.

-Note: `#import <string.h>` contains function `strstr()` that solves the substring problem.
+Note: `#include <string.h>` contains function `strstr()` that solves the substring problem.
 The algorithm implemented in `strstr()` is not the most efficient, there are algorithms with better asymptotic runtimes; can you find more efficient implementations of a solution to the substring problem?

 You will learn the terms **algorithm** and **asymptotic runtime** in CMPT 125, come back to this after you've mastered them and read the note again ;)